molareza/sticker/README.md

   android:layout_height="wrap_content"/>
 ```

 Just use the [`EmojiTextView`](library/src/main/java/com/vanniktech/emoji/EmojiTextView.java) and call `setText` with the String that contains Unicode encoded Emojis.
+To change the size of the displayed Emojis use the `lineHeight` property from TextView.

 ## Listeners